GoogleCloudPlatform/dialogflow-integrations/cx/spark/README.md

 - Follow the instructions on the [main README file](https://github.com/GoogleCloudPlatform/dialogflow-integrations#readme) in the root directory of this repository.
 - Create a [Spark account](https://teams.webex.com/signin).
-- Replace the value of __projectId__ in the [server.js file](https://github.com/GoogleCloudPlatform/dialogflow-integrations/blob/03676af04840c21c12e2590393d5542602591bee/spark/server.js#L36) with your Dialogflow agent’s Project ID.
+- Uncomment and fill in the variables on the top of the [server.js file](https://github.com/rdouglas202/dialogflow-integrations/blob/b56f126598fb8128bd8f22d3b7342345e5ca821d/cx/spark/server.js#L16).

 ### Creating a Spark Bot